Contract working through an Umbrella Company

 Implications for your rate of pay

 Having your salary paid via an umbrella company does have implications for your rate of pay, as you are subject to extra pay deductions.
-Alongside the standard pay deductions of PAYE, employee’s national insurance, and pension, you will also be liable for the employer’s NI and the apprenticeship levy.
+Alongside the standard salary deductions of PAYE, employee’s national insurance, and pension, you will also be liable for the employer’s NI and the apprenticeship levy.
 Furthermore, if you are enrolled in a workplace pension scheme, you will have to pay the 3% employer’s contribution.
-It’s important to understand how these extra deductions will impact your net pay.
+It’s important to understand how these extra deductions impact your net pay.

-When you are employed by a company as an employee, your employer pays the employer’s national insurance, apprenticeship levy, and the employer’s pension contribution.
+When you are employed by a company as an employee, your employer pays the employer’s national insurance, apprenticeship levy, and the employer’s workplace pension contribution.
 When you contract through umbrella companies, they do not pay these employer amounts, you do, meaning you need to earn a higher hourly rate to cover these additional costs.
 In essence, you are a company of one under the umbrella, liable for both the employee and employer payroll deductions.

 Calculating your actual hourly rate when working through an umbrella company